The checker works as a plugin for the Visual Studio® integrated development environment (IDE) and detects concurrency issues in the C# program code.

 - Deterministic: The same issues are repeatedly reported for the same program.

-The checker engages a new algorithm that has been submitted as a patent.
-It has been designed to efficiently deal with large software projects and find as many issues with high precision as possible.
+The checker engages a new algorithm that has been designed to efficiently deal with large software projects and find as many issues with high precision as possible.

 The checker is currently in beta stage and supports the following .NET programming concepts and C# language features:

 - .NET threads, Task Parallel Library, Async/Await, Parallel Invoke/For/ForEach

 - Exact information about objects (aliases, shapes), array indexes etc.

 - DLLs, WPF, WinForm, unit test libraries, console applications